 Seola Gardens is a 31-acre community in Seattle with mixed-income rental townhomes, flats, and affordable senior apartments.

-This six-story, mixed-use building will provide 70 units of workforce housing to individuals making 30% to 60% of the area’s median income.
+This six-story, mixed-use building provides 70 units of workforce housing to individuals making 30% to 60% of the area’s median income.

-The new building will contain approximately 132,000 square feet, with a target bed count of 350 beds.
+The new building contains approximately 132,000 square feet with a target bed count of 400.

 The Tahoma Vista Village project is an occupied renovation of affordable senior housing built in 1973.

-Compass Broadview is a three-story multifamily building with 58 units of permanent, affordable housing in Seattle.
+Supporting a multigenerational community - three-story multifamily building with 58 units of permanent, affordable housing.

 The 58,172 SF, three-story wood-frame, mixed-use, affordable senior housing is being built above a new 16,000 SF City Public Library.